cterveen/uz-get/README.md

 uz-get is a Perl script intended to download packages from Unreal Tournament redirect servers and clear the cache.
 The script was written as an analog to apt-get and can retrieve files and dependencies from redirect servers for Unreal Tournament servers that have a file list.
 Additionally it can move packages downloaded from Unreal Tournament servers from the Cache to their respective directories.

 The script can be considered beta.
+The script has been used and seems to perform well.
 No documantation is available but a little help text on how to use the script can be displayed.
 Some options can be configured in an ini.

-The script has been used and seems to perform well.
-Further development is not intended.
+No further development is intended.

 ## Installation